ISAAKiel/mortAAR/cran-comments.md

-## Resubmission
+## Increment patch
-This is a resubmission.
+This is an increment patch.
 In this version we have:

-* further elaborated the provided functionality in the description field of the DESCRIPTION file.

-* to the best of our knowledge, each function visible to the user has now at least two small executable examples.
-Please elaborate your point if you think otherwise
+* rewritten some of the basic code and removed bugs.

 ## Test environments
-* local OS X install, R 3.4.0
+* local OS X install, R 3.5.0
-* ubuntu 14.04 (on travis-ci), R 3.4.1
+* ubuntu 14.04 (on travis-ci), R 3.5.0
 * win-builder (devel and release)

 ## R CMD check results